 - The slow cooker is bae.
 If you've been reading here for awhile (even just a couple of weeks) you know I live for a good slow cooker recipe.
 Crockpot, slow cooker, whatever you want to call it--it can do no wrong in my book.
 I have a few different sizes and styles, which come in clutch for whipping up a yummy meal or dessert while I run errands or work AND keeping food warm while entertaining (more on that here).

 - I use a big sheet pan to do everything from bake big (and small) batches of cookies to make sheet pan dinners to catch drips while baking pies.
 This one cleans up well and isn't horribly sticky in those instances where I forget to use parchment paper...or am just in too much of a rush. 🙂 A half sheet pan is next up on my list of things to purchase and a quarter sheet pan would work extremely well for cooking for one.
 You can get all three in a set here.

 I previously chatted about my cooking journey and favorite tools on this podcast (episode 8) earlier in the year and would love for you to give it a listen!
-I also a shop page full of everything that’s in my kitchen.
 If you have kitchen tool suggestions or any questions, please let me know below.
 Thanks for reading!